yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 ## Performance
 > - note 1: The value of y-axis is original reward in episode, it is not used to update agent.
->   - **Original reword**: -1 for each time step, until the goal position of 0.5 is reached.
+>   - **Original reward**: -1 for each time step, until the goal position of 0.5 is reached.
-> - note 2: Both red and blue are using double deep Q network.
+> - note 2: No matter which red and blue are using double deep Q network.

 ### Changing the batch size
 - **batch size: 16**, learning rate: 0.0005